APSL/react-native-navigator-wrapper/README.md

 }
 ```

-Every time you push a component that's inside the ``NavigationWrapper`` component
+Every time you push a component that's inside the ``NavigatorWrapper`` component
 you will have a **navigator** prop, just like the top navigation option before,
 that will let you to keep pushing components in the stack.